rshom/deepi-os/README.md

      as boot)
   3. Copy all files from this project into the boot partition overwriting as necessary. `cp -rf deepi-os/boot/* /Volumes/boot/`
-  4. Modify one-time-script.conf as desired
+  4. Modify `one-time-script.conf` as desired
+  5. Modify `cmdline.txt` to include `modules-load=dwc2,g_ether
+     g_ether.host_addr=00:22:82:ff:ff:01
+     g_ether.dev_addr=00:22:82:ff:ff:11 init=/bin/bash -c "mount -t
+     proc proc /proc; mount -t sysfs sys /sys; mount /boot; source /boot/unattended"` after `rootwait`.
+The entire file should be one one line.
-  5. Plug SD into PiZero and allow to run.
-Pi will reboot a few times before finishing. (for this to work an internet connection must open either through wifi or through usb over ethernet.) **This process will take a very long time** <!-- ???: interrupting it may be very problematic -->
+  6. Plug SD into PiZero and allow to run.
+Pi will reboot a few times before finishing. (for this to work an internet connection must open either through wifi or through usb over ethernet.) **This process will take a very long time** and interrupting it may be ruin the process.
+The RPi should reboot three times before complete.
   6. Check logs

 ### Boot files ###